 You can add as many calendars as required.
 Each one will be scanned for new appointments and find matches against your client list.
 The calendar reference name can be useful to help distinguish which calendar a particular appointment originated from, as the reference name is displayed with the appointment/reminder info.

 Once the calendars have been set up you can sit back and let it do its thing.
 Every fifteen minutes the latest version of the calendar (in iCalendar format) is retrieved and scanned for appointments.
-You can also do a manual refresh via Link to calendar dialog.
+You can also do a manual refresh via the Link to calendar dialog.

 Although it's possible to add appointments manually we wouldn't recommend this as they won't appear on your calendar (the link is one-way), which could be confusing.